 People in a coma require comprehensive care.
 They are fed through a tube inserted through the nose and into the stomach.
 Sometimes they are fed through a tube (called a percutaneous endoscopic gastrostomy tube, or PEG tube) inserted directly into the stomach through an incision in the abdomen (see Tube feeding).
 Drugs may also be given through this tube.

 Many problems result from being unable to move, and measures to prevent them are essential (see Problems Due to Bed Rest).
 For example, lying in one position can cut off the blood supply to some areas of the body, causing skin to break down and pressure sores to form.
 Caregivers must turn people very frequently.
 Lack of movement can also lead to permanent stiffening of muscles (contractures) causing joints to become permanently bent.
 Lack of movement makes blood clots more likely to form in leg veins.
-To prevent these problems, physical therapists gently move the person's joints in all directions (passive range-of-motion exercises) and may splint joints in certain positions to help prevent contractures.
+To prevent these problems, physical therapists gently move the person's joints in all directions (passive range-of-motion exercises).
+Therapists may splint joints in certain positions to help prevent contractures.
 People are also given drugs to prevent blood clots from developing.

 Because people cannot blink, their eyes may become dry.
 Eye drops can help.

 If people are incontinent, care should be taken to keep the skin clean and dry.
 If the bladder is not functioning and urine is being retained, a tube (catheter) may be placed in the bladder to drain urine.